AdnaanH/alx-airbnb-database/database-adv-script/README.md

 This query identifies users who have made more than three bookings.

 The inner query is evaluated per user, making it a correlated subquery.

+# SQL Aggregation and Window Functions – Booking API Project

+This showcases SQL queries using **aggregation** and **window functions** to analyze data from a airbnb clone api.
+These queries help uncover useful insights, such as user engagement and property popularity, directly from the database layer.

+## 🎯 Objective

+Perform SQL-based analysis using:
+1. **Aggregation** to find how active users are in terms of bookings.
+2. **Window functions** to rank properties by booking volume.

+## 📄 Query Descriptions

+### 1. Aggregation – Bookings per User
+This query returns each user with the total number of bookings they have made.
+LEFT JOIN ensures users with zero bookings are included.
+Grouped by user_id to compute COUNT per user.

+2. Window Function – Property Booking Rank
+This query ranks properties based on how many bookings they have received.
+Uses the RANK() window function over the count of bookings.
+Useful for highlighting the most popular properties.